jason-c-daniels/jason-c-daniels.net/music/_posts/2026-03-19-favorite-music.md

 3. _Something in the Way_.
 This song hooked me from the word go.
 And it breaks from many musical norms.
 The lyrics are a droning bit of almost nonsensical metaphor couched as someone living under a bridge and occupying their time with various thoughts.
-The subdued, tension building, delivery of the lyrics and accompanying music give the sensation that (to use a very US-centric idiom) "the other shoe is about to drop" at any moment."
+The subdued, tension building, delivery of the lyrics and accompanying music give the sensation that (to use a very US-centric idiom) "the other shoe is about to drop, at any moment."
 Yet the only relief from the building tension is the end of the song and album.
 (Ignoring the hidden track).

    At that point in my life "something" was building.
 Yet I couldn't quite see it.
 I'd not yet fully learned a skill that